 Most of us are well versed in the crucial practices of washing our hands and not touching our face by now, to protect ourselves from pathogens (a bacterium, virus, or other microorganisms that can cause disease) on a surface level.

-But it’s just as important to take care of our immune system from within.
+But it’s just as important to take care of our immune system from within, as this is what protects us from these pathogens.
 The immune system is composed of various organs, white blood cells, and proteins called antibodies that work together against these pathogens threatening the body.

-Basically, it hunts down and kills viruses.
+Basically, our immune system hunts down and kills viruses.
 Now, some people may have a naturally weakened immune system either from underlying illnesses or an invasive medical treatment like chemotherapy.
 But for most people, our food and lifestyle choices can have a profound effect on the immune system.

 So even if we do catch anything, having a robust immune system means we’d have the ability to put up an effective fight.

-Which is why we’ve put together a three-part guide to try and offer some understanding on how you can strengthen your immune system – starting with the profound effect our gut health has on it.
+This is why we’ve put together a three-part guide on how to strengthen your immune system, starting with the profound effect our gut health has on it.
 We hope these guides will not only help you protect yourself against the recent coronavirus outbreak but can also act as a reference point for the myriad of pathogens you’ll encounter through life.

 Please note though, our immunity system isn’t built overnight.
 It takes time and continued effort to build it up.
 So the important thing is to start now.

 The health of our gut is incredibly important to our wellbeing, and of course our immune system too.
 The gut has more immune cells than the rest of the body put together, while some 70 percent of the immune system’s tissue is located around the intestines.